-We traditionally maintain significant availability under our revolving lines of credit to meet our short-term liquidity requirements.
+We maintain availability under our revolving lines of credit to meet our short-term liquidity requirements.
 We amended our revolving credit facility on June 28, 2011 to, among other things, increase the commitment under the facility to \$1.5 billion from \$750 million, reduce the interest rate payable under the facility and extend the maturity date to June 2016 from January 2014.
-On July 1, 2011, borrowings under the revolving credit facility were used to finance a portion of our acquisition of the remaining 50% equity interest in UCDP that we did not already own and to refinance and terminate a portion of UCDP's existing term loan immediately following the acquisition.
-Following these transactions, we had approximately \$750 million outstanding under our revolving credit facility.
+As of September 30, 2011, we had \$200 million outstanding under this facility, which was subsequently repaid in full in October 2011.